Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
    > The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

-1. Follow the section on "Running the sample" below.
+5. Follow the section on "Running the sample" below.

 </details>

-#### Register the service app (TodoListAPI)
+### Register the service app (TodoListAPI)

-> [!NOTE]
-> This sample is **not** configured to be a multi-tenant sample (learn more about [tenancy in Azure AD](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps)).
-If you would like to authorize users from other tenants to use this application, you may want to review [this tutorial](https://github.com/Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant) first.

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.